 6. Procedures.

 a.
-The boards of churchwide program agencies or other program entities may be incorporated, unless otherwise approved by the Executive Board.
+The boards of churchwide program agencies may be incorporated, unless otherwise approved by the Executive Board.
 Incorporated boards shall operate under their own articles and bylaws, subject to the qualifications set forth in this article.
 All articles and bylaws, including amendments, are subject to approval by the Executive Board.

 b.
 Each board shall meet regularly as a committee of the whole.